Have you ever made a modification on your website to immediately regret the decision?

 - Helps discover bugs, errors, and other critical issues without risking your original website.

-- Helps build better WordPress sites because you are not afraid of experimenting or testing everything thoroughly before pushing them on your original site.
+- Helps build better WordPress sites because you are not afraid of experimenting or trying out everything thoroughly before pushing them on your original site.

 - If you want to restore from a backup, then staging will enable you to find the correct backup version.